Experienced Omaha Premises Liability Attorney

 - The property owner knew about the condition or hazard yet was negligent and failed to provide repairs and/or post signs

-The exact definition of the term “reasonable” will depend on the circumstances of your case as well as the decision of the judge and/or jury.
+The exact definition of the term “reasonable” will depend on the circumstances of your case and the decision of the judge and/or jury.
 Property owners must be allowed a certain period to fix hazards on their property, but once that period passes, they can be held liable for any injuries incurred.
 This exact length of time will vary based on each case.

 Types of Premises Liability Accidents

-There are many different types of accidents that can occur on someone else’s property and technically count as premises liability accidents.
+Many accidents can occur on someone else’s property and technically count as premises liability accidents.
 Here are some of the most common:

-- Slip and fall accident – This is any type of accident where the victim trips, stumbles, slides, or slips then ends up falling as a result.
-While these accidents are incredibly common, proving liability in a slip and fall accident can be difficult.
+- Slip and fall accident – This is any accident where the victim trips, stumbles, slides, or slips and then falls.
+While these accidents are prevalent, proving liability in a slip-and-fall accident can be complex.

-- Construction accident – Like workplace accidents, construction accidents happen while on the job at a construction site or afterhours when a site isn’t well-protected.
-Your employer is generally liable in these accidents, but in some cases the property owner can be as well.
+- Construction accident – Like workplace accidents, construction accidents happen while on the job at a construction site or after hours when a site isn’t well-protected.
+Your employer is generally liable in these accidents, but in some cases, the property owner can also be.

-- Farming accident – When a farm employee is seriously injured while working with farm equipment, the owner of the farm can sometimes be held liable.
+- Farming accident – When a farm employee is seriously injured while working with farm equipment, the farm owner can sometimes be liable.

 - Drowning accident – When someone is injured or passes away after drowning in a body of water on someone else’s property, the property owner might be able to be held liable depending on the nature of the accident and any signs that were posted.